Table of Contents

 For a more detailed look at this, check out our full tutorial on how to create a WordPress member directory.

-Step #6: Restrict user access to content
+Step #6: Restrict User Access to Content

-Click the Save Changes button to proceed.
+I clicked the Save Changes button to proceed.

 Step #7: Create Paid Accounts Using Paid Member Subscriptions